-Our survey team routinely conduct a wide variety of intertidal habitat surveys extending from targeted Phase I (walkover) surveys across a range of coastal environments, including:
+Our ecological surveyors routinely conduct intertidal habitat mapping, such as Phase I (walkover) surveys across a range of coastal environments, including:

 Our subtidal survey capabilities include:

-Our experienced ornithologists have substantial experience in undertaking dedicated surveys of coastal waterbirds and seabirds for baseline and post-consent monitoring studies.
+Our experienced ornithologists have substantial experience undertaking dedicated surveys of coastal waterbirds and seabirds for baseline and post-consent monitoring studies.